kudobuilder/operators/repository/kafka/docs/latest/external-access.md

 The parameter used to configure the external loadbalancers is `EXTERNAL_ADVERTISED_LISTENER_TYPE`

-When set to `LoadBalancer` it creates one service per broker.
-To expose each broker externally.
+When set to `LoadBalancer` it creates one service per broker to expose each broker externally.

 ```
 kubectl kudo install kafka --instance=kafka \